How to Apply to Multiple Italian Universities Simultaneously: Strategy Guide for Indian Students

 Engineering — Applying to Multiple Universities

-While Medicine is strictly tied to a 3-preference system on Universitaly, Engineering students often have more flexibility.
+While Medicine is strictly tied to a 1-preference system on Universitaly for non-EU students, Engineering students often have more flexibility.
 If you are targeting Engineering in Italy, particularly at top institutions like Politecnico di Milano (PoliMi) or Politecnico di Torino (PoliTo), you often apply directly through their university portals first.

 Many Indian students apply to both PoliMi and PoliTo simultaneously.
 Once you receive an admission offer from one, you then use the Universitaly portal to finalize your pre-enrollment for visa purposes.
 Because engineering deadlines can be much earlier (often in February or March), you must start your pre-departure checklist preparations months in advance compared to medical students.